KieranFleckney/Battle-Lines/README.md

     )
 );
 battlelines.Next();
-let buffer = battlelines.Export(BattleLines.CanvasRendererExportOptions.NodeJs);
+let buffer = battlelines.Export(bl.CanvasRendererExportOptions.NodeJs);
 fs.writeFileSync('image.png', buffer);
 ```
 # Modes
 There are three modes/patterns which you can use by default.
 They have separate configs so you can adjust how they are generated.
-Images below show the default settings. **!!!
-LINK TO DOCS**
+Images below show the default settings.
+[Docs](https://github.com/KieranFleckney/Battle-Lines/wiki)

 **ClashMode**
 ![](https://i.imgur.com/SMXPDnh.png)